Invoice Factoring Costs: The Essential Guide

 Tiered-Fee Structure

-In a tiered-fee structure, you pay the base rate for the first cycle, but then the rate goes up each period customers don’t pay.
+In a tiered-fee structure, you pay the base rate for the first cycle, but then the rate goes up each period that customers don’t pay.
 Tiered-fee structures might come with a lower base rate but could get expensive if customers pay late.

-Tired-Fee Structure Example
+Tiered-Fee Structure Example

 • 0-30 days: 1%